 Expressions in the Quran where Rasoul is defined by adding it to Nabiyya

-There are some expressions in the Quran, where God has defined “Rasoul” by adding it to “Nabiyya”, and the reason is that, not every Rasoul (Messenger) is Nabi (Prophet), but every Prophet (Nabi) is a Messenger (Rasoul):
+There are some expressions in the Quran, where God has defined “Rasuul” by adding it to “Nabiyya”, and the reason is that, not every Rasuul (Messenger) is Nabi (Prophet), but every Prophet (Nabi) is a Messenger (Rasuul):

 - Muhammad, the Messenger Prophet:

-God has described Prophet Muhammad as “the Messenger Prophet” that comes from 7:157-158 verses:
+God has described Prophet Muhammad “the Messenger Prophet” as well as “the Gentile Prophet” found in 7:157-158 verses:

-[7:157] “Those who follow the gentile messenger prophet (al-rasoula al-nabiya al-umiya) whom they find written for them in the Torah and the Injeel, who exhorts them to be righteous, and forbids them from evil, and allows for them the good things, and prohibits for them the bad things, and removes their burden and the shackles upon them.
-So those who believe in him, and honor him, and support him, and follow the light that was sent down with him; these are the successful ones.”
+[7:157] “Those who follow the messenger, the gentile prophet (alladheena ittabi`uuna al-rasuula al-nabiya al-ummiya) whom they find written in the Torah and the Injeel with them ( alladhee yajiduunahu maktuuban indahum fee al-tawraati wal-injeeli); he tells them with the truth (yamuruhum bil-ma`ruufi), and forbids them from the evil, and makes lawful for them the good things, and makes unlawful for them the bad things, and removes their burden on them and the shackles that are upon them.
+So those who believe in him, and respect him, and support him, and follow the light that was sent down with him; these are the successful ones.”

 [7:158] Say: “O people, I am a messenger of God to you all, the One who has the sovereignty of the heavens and the earth.
 There is no god except He.
 He gives life and causes death.”
-So believe in God and His gentile messenger prophet (rasoulihi al-nabiya al-umiyi), who believes in God and His words; and follow him so that you may be guided.
+So believe in God and His messenger, the gentile prophet (wa-rasuulihi al-nabiya al-umiyi), who believes in God and His words; and follow him so that you may be guided.

 Note: A believer would make focus on the message sent with the messenger to be among the successful ones.